Texas takes on William & Mary in first round of NCAA Tournament

 Austin, Texas; Saturday, 9:45 p.m.
 EDT

-BOTTOM LINE: No. 5 Texas plays in the first round of the NCAA Tournament against William & Mary.
+BOTTOM LINE: No. 5 Texas and William & Mary square off in the NCAA Tournament opening round.

-The Longhorns are 17-2 against SEC opponents and 14-1 in non-conference play.
-Texas is 26-3 against opponents with a winning record.
+The Longhorns have gone 17-2 against SEC opponents, with a 14-1 record in non-conference play.
+Texas is 1-0 in games decided by 3 points or fewer.

-The Tribe are 12-10 against CAA teams.
-William & Mary is sixth in the CAA with 23.2 defensive rebounds per game led by Kayla Rolph averaging 3.4.
+The Tribe are 12-10 in CAA play.
+William & Mary is 1-3 in games decided by 3 points or fewer.

 Texas makes 46.1% of its shots from the field this season, which is 5.6 percentage points higher than William & Mary has allowed to its opponents (40.5%).
-William & Mary averages 5.7 made 3-pointers per game this season, 2.1 more made shots on average than the 3.6 per game Texas allows.
+William & Mary has shot at a 38.9% rate from the field this season, 0.6 percentage points greater than the 38.3% shooting opponents of Texas have averaged.

-TOP PERFORMERS: Shay Holle is shooting 27.8% from beyond the arc with 0.9 made 3-pointers per game for the Longhorns, while averaging 6.6 points.
-Madison Booker is averaging 16.2 points, 7.2 rebounds and two steals over the past 10 games.
+TOP PERFORMERS: Madison Booker is shooting 45.9% and averaging 16.2 points for the Longhorns.
+Taylor Jones is averaging 11.3 points over the last 10 games.

-Anahi-Lee Cauley is averaging 5.4 points for the Tribe.
-Bella Nascimento is averaging 16.7 points over the last 10 games.
+Bella Nascimento is averaging 16.5 points and 1.6 steals for the Tribe.
+Cassidy Geddes is averaging 10.8 points over the last 10 games.

 LAST 10 GAMES: Longhorns: 9-1, averaging 65.3 points, 34.5 rebounds, 14.0 assists, 8.0 steals and 5.0 blocks per game while shooting 40.1% from the field.
 Their opponents have averaged 54.7 points per game.